 Noonan Syndrome: Autosomal dominant congenital disorder

-Noonan syndrome is a disorder that comprises unusual facial characteristics, short stature, and heart defects exist at birth, bleeding problems, developmental delays, and malformations of the bones of the rib cage.
+problems, developmental delays, and malformations of the bones of the rib cage.

-Noonan syndrome is a genetic disorder caused by changes in one of several autosomal dominant genes.
+one of several autosomal dominant genes.
 Noonan syndrome.
-It is also known as autosomal dominant congenital disorder.
+It is also known as

 Symptoms: